ericpapaluca/interviews-technical-test/README.md

 ## Background

 A client receives sales data in a text file (CSV format).
-Each row in this file contains item_id, order_id, product_name, quantity, unit_price.
+Each row in this file contains a record with columns of the schema item_id, order_id, product_name, quantity, unit_price.

 The client wants to keep this information in a more accessible storage solution (e.g. a database).
 Therefore they have created a small python ETL tool to store this data in SQLite.
 On the back of this, they have created a revenue report with the top 2 products that looks like this: